mgohashi/3scale-search/doc_files/README.md

    - Attatchment: [publishedv2.png](../Root/images/publishedv2.png)

-## Changes added
+## Changes included

-In the following list you can find some customizations implemented
+In the following list you can find some small customizations implemented

  - It shows services which at least an ActiveDoc configured.
 If the service has multiple ActiveDocs it takes the first one
  - It shows the published image when there is at least an 3scale application plan published (subscribable) and the deprecation image otherwise.